 Myth #4: It’s Just for Big Companies

-Bigger companies do have an advantage when it comes to influencing sustainability with their supply chains as Walmart and Unilever do.
+Bigger companies have an advantage in influencing sustainability with their supply chains, as seen with Walmart and Unilever.

-But just because you may work as a smaller company doesn’t mean sustainability reporting software is “too big” for your needs.
+But just because you may be a smaller company doesn’t mean sustainability reporting software is “too big” for your needs.

 Myth #5: Not Making Things Means Supply Chain isn’t Important